As I write this post, I’m enjoying a bowl of this curry for lunch, and I can’t even tell you how delicious it is.

 This curry is fabulous when you’re craving Thai food that’s quick and hearty.
 And because it’s so satisfying and flavorful, I think it would be especially great for hosting as it’s sure to please even the heartiest eaters.

-- 2 14-ounce (414 ml) cans light coconut milk (sub 1 can of full fat for extra creamy texture)
+- 2 (14-ounce) cans light coconut milk (sub 1 can of full fat per 2 cans light for extra creamy texture)

-- 3 Tbsp (36 g) coconut sugar, plus more to taste
+- 3 Tbsp coconut sugar (plus more to taste)

 - Lemon wedges

-- Thai (or regular) basil, or fresh cilantro, for serving
+- Thai (or regular) basil, or fresh cilantro

 - Brown rice* or coconut quinoa

 - Heat a large cast iron or metal skillet with a high rim over medium heat.
 Once hot, add coconut oil, shallot, ginger, garlic, and Thai chili (or serrano pepper).
 Add a pinch of sea salt and sauté for 2-3 minutes, stirring frequently.